publiccodeyml/publiccode.yml/_docs/en/schema.md

 can use this section for instance to create a web page describing the software.

-**Note** Since all the strings contained in this section are user-visible and written in a specific language, you **must** specify the language you are editing the text in (using [ISO 639-2](https://en.wikipedia.org/wiki/ISO_639-2) alpha-3 codes) by creating a section with that name.
+**Note** Since all the strings contained in this section are user-visible and written in a specific language, you **must** specify the language you are editing the text in (using [ISO 639-2](https://en.wikipedia.org/wiki/ISO_639-2) alpha-3 codes) by creating a sub-section with that name.

 An example for English:
 ```.yml